RamSaw/SoftwareDesign/README.md

 'n' to take off equipment

-To load specific map use numbers on the keyboard.
-There can be at most nine maps.
+To load specific map pass a path to map file as an argument to the application.